ExpediaGroup/styx/docs/developer-guide/plugins.md

 ### Plugin class
 A Styx plugin must implement a Plugin interface, which extends from HttpInterceptor interface.
 Thus every Styx plugin is an HttpInterceptor.
-As name suggests, HttpInterceptor have ability to intercept and transform, or perform some other action, as HTTP traffic being proxied through.
+As the name suggests, HttpInterceptor(s) can intercept and transform, or perform some other action,  HTTP traffic as it is being proxied through.
 The interceptors are organised linearly in a specific order to form a pipeline.
 Styx injects the HTTP request to the head of the pipeline.
 Each interceptor then processes the request in turn until the request reaches to the tail of the pipeline.
 After that the request is proxied out to the destination origins.
 Once the response arrives, Styx injects the HTTP response, conversely, to the tail of the pipeline.
 The response